karllabatista/udacity_sparkify_dw_project2/README.md

 Sparkify is a music streming startup with many daily listeners.
 Sparkfy's databases grew over time and the need arose to move this data to a cloud environment.
 So the goal of this project is to move their process and data to this new enviroment.

-# AWS  Services
+# AWS  Cloud
 To build this architecture will be used the AWS cloud.
-The services will be:
+The services used will be:
 - IAM
 - Redshift
 - EC2